Letter (message): Ancient history

 Historically, letters have existed from ancient India, ancient Egypt and Sumer, through Rome, Greece and China, up to the present day.
 During the 17th and 18th centuries, letters were used to self-educate.
 The main purposes of letters were to send information, news and greetings.
 For some, letters were a way to practice critical reading, self-expressive writing, polemical writing and also exchange ideas with like-minded others.
 For some people, letters were seen as a written performance.
 Letters make up several of the books of the Bible.
 Archives of correspondence, whether for personal, diplomatic, or business reasons, serve as primary sources for historians.
 At certain times, the writing of letters was thought to be an art form and a genre of literature, for instance in Byzantine epistolography.

 In the ancient world letters might be written on various different materials, including metal, lead, wax-coated wooden tablets, pottery fragments, animal skin, and papyrus.
 From Ovid, we learn that Acontius used an apple for his letter to Cydippe.
 More recently, letters have mainly been written on paper: handwritten and more recently typed.

-There is a wealth of letters and instructional materials (for example, manuals, as in the medieval ars dictaminis) on letter writing throughout history.
-The study of letter writing usually involves both the study of rhetoric and grammar.
+Medieval history

 Historians of the medieval period often study family letter collections, which gather the personal and business correspondence of a group of related people and shed light on their daily life.
 The Paston Letters (1425 – 1520 CE) are widely studied for insight into life in Britain during the Wars of the Roses.
 Other major medieval family letter collections include the Stonor Letters (1420 – 1483 CE), Plumpton letters (1416 – 1552 CE), and Cely Letters (1472-1488 CE).